 - Use the envelope method — put the budgeted amount of cash in designated envelopes to limit purchases.

-- Don't just focus on the small stuff — go after the big budget items too like your rent or mortgage.
+- Don't just focus on the small stuff — go after the big-budget items, like your rent or mortgage.
 Reexamine your living situation — can you live with parents or roommates?

 4. Try a "spending fast" — you'll start to crush your debt and learn a lot too.